 This bill amends R.S.
 23:213 concerning the employment of minors in Louisiana, specifically addressing regulations for those under sixteen years of age.
-It introduces a new provision that mandates that no minor under sixteen shall work for any five-hour period without a meal interval of at least thirty minutes.
-The bill clarifies that if the work period exceeds five hours by ten minutes or less, this will not be considered a violation.
-Additionally, it states that the meal break will not count towards the total working hours for the day and provides guidelines for documenting breaks using the employer's timekeeping system.
+The legislation introduces a new provision that mandates minors under sixteen must not work for any five-hour period without a meal interval of at least thirty minutes.
+It also clarifies that if the work period exceeds five hours by ten minutes or less, this will not be considered a violation of the law.
+Additionally, the bill stipulates that the meal break should be documented using the employer's timekeeping system, and if a minor fails to clock in or out, a time edit must be acknowledged in writing by both the minor and the manager.

 HB156 Engrossed: